Increasing the Energy-Efficiency of Wearables Using Low-Precision Posit Arithmetic with PHEE: Biomedical ML Applications

 The dataset used to test BayeSlope comprises 20 subjects who performed an incremental test to exhaustion on a cycle ergometer~\cite{degiovanni2021ECG}.
 The algorithm analyzes windows of 1.75 seconds, with each of the five segments per subject in the dataset lasting approximately 25 seconds.
 The final accuracy tolerance of the R peak detection is set to the standard 150ms.

 We ran the BayeSlope algorithm on the whole dataset with multiple arithmetic formats to assess their impact.
 The default IEEE 754 FP32 used by the authors of BayeSlope is compared to 32-bit posits, 16-bit numbers, and other low-bit-width formats, simulated using the Universal Numbers library.
 For the 16-bit case, we selected FP16, bfloat16, and posit16.
-As narrow arithmetic, we compared the non-standard 8-bit floating point numbers with 4 or 5 exponent bits---FP8E4M3 and FP8E5M2, respectively---to posit12, posit10, and posit8.
+As narrow arithmetic, we compared the non-standard 8-bit floating point numbers with 4 or 5 exponent bits---FP8E4M3 and FP8E5M2, respectively---, which have been proposed by industry for deep learning \acp{NN}~\cite{micikevicius2022FP8}, to posit12, posit10, and posit8.

 Figure~\ref{fig:bayeslope_f1_score} presents the F1 scores for different executions of BayeSlope using these arithmetic formats.
 As expected, both 32-bit formats achieve the highest F1 score of 0.989.
 In the 16-bit case, posit16 and bfloat16 maintain an identical F1 score, while FP16 performs poorly with a score of 0.948.
 This outcome suggests that the dynamic range of FP16 is insufficient in certain scenarios, underscoring the importance of the dynamic range over the arithmetic accuracy in BayeSlope.